GoMyCodeAfrica/fullstackjs-course/15 React/6_components.md

 ```

 ### Exercise
-Create a components which contains 2 divs, one with text color red and the other with color green, change the text size and background.
+Create a component that contains 2 divs, one with text color red and the other with color green, change the text size and background.

 Use one of the 2 methods for each div.